livekit/components-js/packages/react/etc/components-react.api.md

 // Warnings were encountered during analysis:
 //
-// src/components/controls/ClearPinButton.tsx:8:61 - (ae-forgotten-export) The symbol "LKComponentAttributes" needs to be exported by the entry point index.d.ts
+// src/components/controls/ClearPinButton.tsx:10:61 - (ae-forgotten-export) The symbol "LKComponentAttributes" needs to be exported by the entry point index.d.ts
-// src/prefabs/ControlBar.tsx:24:3 - (ae-forgotten-export) The symbol "ControlBarControls" needs to be exported by the entry point index.d.ts
+// src/context/layout-context.ts:8:3 - (ae-incompatible-release-tags) The symbol "pin" is marked as @public, but its signature references "PinContextType" which is marked as @internal
+// src/context/layout-context.ts:9:3 - (ae-incompatible-release-tags) The symbol "widget" is marked as @public, but its signature references "ChatContextType" which is marked as @internal

 // (No @packageDocumentation comment for this package)